By JENNIFER AGIESTA and EMILY SWANSON, Associated Press

 Respondents were first selected randomly using phone or mail survey methods, and later interviewed online.
 People selected for KnowledgePanel who didn’t otherwise have access to the Internet were provided with the ability to access the Internet at no cost to them.

 Associated Press writer Philip Elliott contributed to this report.

 Follow Emily Swanson on Twitter: http://www.twitter.com/el_swan

 AP-GfK Poll: http://www.ap-gfkpoll.com

-The AP-GfK Poll was conducted July 24-28 using KnowledgePanel, GfK’s probability-based online panel designed to be representative of the U.S. population.
-It involved online interviews with 1,044 adults.
-It has a margin of sampling error of plus or minus 3.4 percentage points for all respondents and plus or minus 3.8 percentage points for the NFL fans.
+The AP-GfK Poll was conducted Sept.
+25-29 using KnowledgePanel, GfK’s probability-based panel designed to be representative of the U.S. population.
+It included online interviews with 1,845 adults, including 836 NFL fans.
+The margin of sampling error is plus or minus 2.5 percentage points for all respondents and plus or minus 3.8 percentage points for the NFL fans.

 AP News Survey Specialist Emily Swanson contributed to this report.